ProgerXP/Notepad2e/README.md

 * **[NEW]** Edit > Special > QP Encode and QP Decode (**[Ctrl+]Alt+Shift+Q**) operate on the document as a bytestream similarly to PHP's `quoted_printable_encode()` and `quoted_printable_decode()`.
 Output: `ab=3Dc` for `ab=c`.
 See [RFC2045, Section 6.7](http://www.faqs.org/rfcs/rfc2045) (this format is typically used in vCards and MIME). #124
 * **[NEW]** Edit > Special > Base64 Encode and Base64 Decode (**[Ctrl+]Alt+Shift+W**) operate on the document as a bytestream similarly to PHP's `base64_encode()` and `base64_decode()`.
 Base64 Decode ignores whitespace.
 Output: `YWJj` for `abc`. #122
 * Big buffers will see a progress bar in the status bar for the above commands.

-**Warning:** if you're saving binary data (e.g. base64-encoding a binary file) make sure to disable both checkboxes in File > Line Endings > Default.
+* **Warning:** when saving binary data (e.g. a base64-encoded binary file) disable both checkboxes in File > Line Endings > Default, or saved content may be altered.
+Binary-Safe Save toolbar button does this for you. #170

 ![Encode/Decode Quoted-Printable/Base64](https://github.com/ProgerXP/Notepad2e/raw/master/doc/gif/qp-b64.gif)